Academic Advisement Center

 Within a broad range of purposes, a minor may:

-- provide an academic emphasis in a department or provide a program of study in an interdisciplinary area,
+- provide an academic emphasis in a department or enable exploration in an interdisciplinary area,

 - offer students an opportunity to pursue interests different from their major field, and